Vodafone broadband routers

 Vodafone router features

 Vodafone offers a very straightforward deal when it comes to broadband.
-You can choose from two mid-level fibre broadband speeds of 33Mbps or 66Mbps.
-Because of this, Vodafone offers one router for both services, since Vodafone doesn’t offer a 10Mbps ADSL option, there is no need for an entry level ADSL router in its range.
+You can choose from Superfast broadband speeds of 33Mbps, 66Mbps or 100Mbps or Ultrafast speeds of 200Mbps to 500Mbps.
+Because of this, Vodafone offers one router for all services, since Vodafone doesn’t offer a 10Mbps ADSL option, there is no need for an entry level ADSL router in its range.
+There are additional equipment options available for higher-end packages.
 All new Vodafone customers will receive its new Vodafone WiFi Hub.

 Vodafone WiFi Hub